Lack of health services and transportation impede access to vaccine in communities of color

 According to the Covid Tracking Project, an independent group that collects data on cases, deaths and hospitalizations, Black people, who are 14 percent of Michigan’s population, accounted for 40 percent of the state’s deaths at the end of April.
 White people, who are 78 percent of the population, represented 45 percent of deaths.

-At this moment in the pandemic, Black people are about 23 percent of deaths statewide, while White people make up 71 percent of deaths.
+At this moment in the pandemic, Black people make up about 23 percent of deaths statewide, while White people make up 71 percent of deaths.
 A surge in cases among the state’s White population contributed to the disparity shrinking, figures show.

 Like Michigan, Louisiana plans to bring coronavirus vaccines to the people instead of expecting people in health-care deserts to travel, said Robert Maupin, an obstetrician and member of Louisiana’s covid-19 health equity task force, convened by Gov. John Bel Edwards (D).